How to Batch Edit MP3 Tags: Update ID3v1 Tags Using GroupDocs.Metadata in Java

 Direct Download

-If you’re not using Maven, download the latest version from GroupDocs.Metadata for Java releases.
-Extract and include it in your project’s classpath.
+If you’re not using Maven, grab the latest JAR from GroupDocs.Metadata for Java releases.
+Extract the archive and add the JAR to your project’s classpath.

 License Acquisition